DRGU0416/BEP20/README.md

 After successful deployment, one can interact with the deployed contract using hardhat console.

 For the contract deployed in the localhost (hardhat blockchain), enter the hardhat console:

 `$ npx hardhat console --network localhost`

 Set a contract instance for later interactions.

 `$ const contract = await ethers.getContractAt("A", "B")`

 A is the name of the contract file, in this case, "BEP20Token".
-B is the address of the deployed contract, which is shown after `npx hardhat run .\scripts\deploy.js --network localhost`.
+B is the address of the deployed contract.

 You will get:

 `undefined`

 Than type `contract`, all the info of the contract is deplayed.

 Try some interactions:

 `$ await contract.name()`

 It is shown

 `'Token Name'`.

 `$ await contract.symbol()`

 It is shown

 `'Token Symbol'`.

 `$ balance = await contract.balanceOf("A")`

 A is the owner's address.

 It is shown

 `BigNumber { value: "1000000000000000000000000" }`

-Check the formated token amount, should be equal to '_totalSupply / (10**18)' in the contract) `ethers.utils.formatEther(balance)`
+Check the formated token amount, should be equal to 'totalSupply / ( 18 ** 18 )' in the contract.

+`ethers.utils.formatEther(balance)`

 It is shown

 `'1000000.0'`

 License